Research Support:Library Instruction

 Course Guides for Your Class

-If you would like to work with a librarian to have a course guide set up to support your students' research activities throughout the semester contact the librarian for your school.
+If you would like to work with a librarian to develop a course guide to support your students' research activities, contact your liaison librarian.
 Information that can be incorporated into the guide can include:

 • Guidelines for your research assignments